dphun123/CSC365ExerciseDiary/peer_review_response.md

 - Add human readable errors if (For ex. ) an invalid diary id was entered.

-  - Fixed.
+  - Implemented.
 Every endpoint has readable errors.

 - Try to find a way, if possible, to avoid having the connection.execute() inside a for loop, this will be pretty slow because it has to send and wait for quite a few queries.